Quick Start — Local Development

 TESTS_REPO_URL=https://github.com/your-org/your-test-library.git

-GITHUB_TOKEN=ghp_your_pat_here # Only needed for private repos
+GITHUB_TOKEN=ghp_your_pat_here # only for private repos

-Stopping Services
+Managing Services

 ./scripts/start.sh --stop